Ten FAQs on pricing.

 The first step is to research your competitors and make an objective comparison between what they are offering and what your product or service offers.
-Use an item-by-item features breakdown of the package, covering specification, choice, quality, location, service and so on.
-Get the opinions of other knowledgeable people.
 As far as possible, remove the guesswork and try to eliminate your own bias.

-Now you should know what order of price adjustment is required.
+Now you should know how much price adjustment is required.
 The next step is a limited trial.
 Try it for a short time.
 Try it in a specific locality.
 Try it on a certain sort of customer.
 When a prospective customer declines, ask why and make a note of the answer.
 It may be nothing to do with price but be about something else which is not quite right.

 Forecasting the impact on sales is always difficult, but should be done.
-Now forecast the impact of the price change on the bottom line and you will be in for a big surprise.
+Now forecast the impact of the price change on the bottom line - you could be in for a big surprise.

 7. Should I price one product low, as a loss leader?

-Sugar and flour have long been used as staple commodities to lure customers into supermarkets, in the hope that once there they will make more purchases.
+Basic food items such as milk and bread have long been used as low-price staples to lure customers into supermarkets, in the hope that once there they will make more purchases.
 Used with care, loss leaders are a good way of getting noticed, particularly when targeting new customers.
-The hardest part of selling is to attract new customers into switching from existing suppliers without a good reason.
+The hardest part of selling is to persuade new customers to switch from existing suppliers without a good reason.
 Try to source a line at a special price for this sort of exercise, by getting the supplier to share the cut with you, in return for increased volume.

 Also study the pricing policies of your competitors - these could provide useful clues as to how you can pitch your strengths against their weaknesses.

 8. Should I ever offer discounts or hold a sale?